Powermatic controlled, concealed door closers have been used at new state-of-the-art psychiatric care facilities at Royal Edinburgh Hospital.

 Responding to a request from NHS Lothian, the door closers were recommended and supplied by specialist architectural ironmongers, DorSuite of East Kilbride.

-Doors were routed to accept Powermatic Free Swing by CNC machines before delivery to site, where the door closers were installed towards the bottom of the doors by contractors, Morrison Construction.
+Doors were routed to accept the door closers by CNC machines before delivery to site, where the door closers were installed towards the bottom of the doors by contractors, Morrison Construction.

 Ross Robinson-Brown, Morrison Construction’s contract manager for the Royal Edinburgh Building, comments.
-“Pre-delivery routing of the doors made on-site installation of the Powermatic Free Swing simple and efficient.
+“Pre-delivery routing of the doors made on-site installation of Powermatic simple and efficient.
 With much of the facilities now in use, the door closers are performing well and the client is delighted with the outcome.”